RevenueCat/revenuecat-docs/docs_source/📙 Platform Resources/non-subscriptions.md

 	}
 }
 ```

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "It's important to note that at the moment, logic for keeping track of consumable redemptions must be handled outside of RevenueCat.
-We recommend your server is set up to receive [Webhook](https://docs.revenuecat.com/docs/webhooks) events for `NON_RENEWING_PURCHASE` to appropriately provide consumable content for your users.\n\nFor example: RevenueCat can track a consumable coin purchase and include it in the `CustomerInfo`, but cannot track if you've granted a user the appropriate number of coins for that purchase."
+> It's important to note that at the moment, logic for keeping track of consumable redemptions must be handled outside of RevenueCat.
+We recommend your server is set up to receive [Webhook](https://docs.revenuecat.com/docs/webhooks) events for `NON_RENEWING_PURCHASE` to appropriately provide consumable content for your users.
-}
-[/block]
+>
+> For example: RevenueCat can track a consumable coin purchase and include it in the `CustomerInfo`, but cannot track if you've granted a user the appropriate number of coins for that purchase.

 For more information on making purchases, check out the [Making Purchases](doc:making-purchases) guide.

 ### Sales, alternative packages, and more